m0chan/m0chan.github.io/index.md

 As I am aiming to become OSCP certified and undertake the dreaded OSCP course at some point I work on HackTheBox boxes and aim to root as many as I possibly can!
 Below you can find writeups of retired boxes which I have succesfully rooted / gained system privs on.

+*Any boxes with 'Coming Soon' means I have rooted / gained system privs on the box however it is has not yet been retired by HTB *

 * Valentine - [Link](http://m0chan.github.io/HackTheBox/ValentineHTB.md)
+* Sunday - Coming Soon
+* Poison - Coming Soon
+* Bounty - Coming Soon
+* DevOops - Coming Soon
+* Active - Coming Soon
+* Waldo - Coming Soon

 ## Access All My Resources